cmeiklejohn/cmeiklejohn.github.io/_posts/2021-10-14-filibuster-4.markdown

 3. We have already tested all of the possible failures (and success) outcomes from Service B, as directly observable by Service A.
 4. From these known outcomes, we *already know* what the outcome of this test will be from outcomes we have already observed.

 *Now, it is important to note that we know this information based on the following assumptions we place on the functional test being executed: a.) service responses, as part of this single functional test execution, are fixed; b.) service outcomes are not dependendent on previous failures; and c.) the functional test is free from observable nondeterminism, either scheduling or data nondeterminism.
-Therefore, dynamic reduction is not sound in general.*
+In short, dynamic reduction is not sound in general, but only with these assumptions.*

 <img src="/img/filibuster-dr-6.png" width="600">